Wally Buchanan: Political career

 He lost Wairarapa to J. T. Marryat Hornsby, the frequent Liberal Party candidate for the electorate, in 1899, won it back in 1902, lost it in 1905 and won it back in 1908.
 He finally lost the seat to Hornsby in 1914.

 In the House, he was a staunch conservative voice, and a diehard opponent of the Liberal government of Richard Seddon.
+He shared William Massey's idea that the conservative opposition needed a more formalised political party in order to effectively challenge the Liberal Party.
+Buchanan used his personal wealth to fund the new Reform Party that was set up by Massey in 1909, continuing to provide it with money until his death.

 Buchanan was knighted in 1913 and appointed to the Legislative Council in 1915, where he served until his death in 1924.
 Despite his long experience in politics, he was never appointed a Minister (partly because the Liberal Party was in power as from 1891 to 1914).

+Buchanan, alongside another influential famer politician Sir James Wilson, supported a wartime arrangement to sell New Zealand's entire 1916 wool clip supply to Britain to support the war effort during World War I. It was proposal offering the price from the 1913–14 season with a 45% advance, rather than the inflated wartime value, which the government and Buchanan argued was necessary for the war effort.
+The advance was later increased to 55% to be consistent with a price offered to farmers in Australia.
 Buchanan was appointed honorary colonel of the 17th (Ruahine) Regiment in 1916.